-Apple is hustling to bulk up its streaming service with content both new and old: Tom Hanks’ upcoming “Greyhound” war drama feature film will reportedly premiere on Apple TV+, and a new report indicated that the streaming service is beginning to acquire old films and television shows for distribution.
+Apple is hustling to bulk up its streaming service with content both new and old: Tom Hanks’ upcoming “Greyhound” war drama feature film will premiere on Apple TV+ on July 10, and a new report indicated that the streaming service is beginning to acquire old films and television shows for distribution.

 Deadline reported that “Greyhound,” which Hanks wrote and stars in, will premiere on Apple TV+ instead of being released theatrically.
 The film was originally part of Sony Pictures’ theatrical calendar and would’ve hit theaters on June 19 for Father’s Day weekend.
-The film’s Apple TV+ premiere date has not been announced.
 The deal closed for around $70 million, according to Deadline.

 As for older content acquisitions, Bloomberg News reported that Apple has already purchased several legacy films and television series.
 Company executives are reportedly taking pitches from Hollywood studios for licensing other projects, but there’s no word on what movies and shows will come to the service as part of the deals.